Goorakh/RiskOfChaos/README.md

 * Repeating Projectiles: All projectiles spawn an additional 5 copies after a delay, lasts 90 seconds
 * Swap Health & Shield: Swaps health and shield values for all characters, lasts 60 seconds
 * Cleanse Random Item: Turns a random item (lunars prioritized) or lunar equipment from every player into a random pearl
+* Splitscreen: Splits the screen into 9 copies of the game view, lasts 90 seconds
 </details>

 ### Twitch Integration: